 Topics: Wrongful Birth Lawsuit; Brain Scans

 What in the World is a Wrongful Birth Lawsuit?
-A wrongful birth lawsuit involves suing the doctor or hospital for not telling you if your child has a disability before the child is born, so that an abortion can be performed.
-Today's show offers an in-depth analysis of what this means and looks at the radical unreasonableness of pressuring the medical profession to maintain "quality control."
-The importance of adopting a posture that cherishes each child exactly as he or she comes to us is also discussed.
+A wrongful birth lawsuit involves suing the doctor or hospital for not telling you if your child has a disability before the child is born, so that an abortion can be performed on the child.
+Today's show offers an in-depth analysis of what this means and examines the radically unreasonable requirement that the medical profession be pressured to serve as a gatekeeper for the "quality control" of our offspring.
+The importance of adopting a posture that cherishes each child exactly as he or she comes into the world is also discussed.

 How Necessary are Brain Scans?
 In the second segment of today's show, the importance of brain scans in diagnosing certain focal brain disorders and pathologies is discussed.
 The hosts and Father Tad also examine some of the questionable claims suggesting that SPECT brain scans, or other scanning technologies like PET and MRI's, can provide diagnostic clarity regarding virtually every disorder of the central nervous system, ranging from schizophrenia to depression.

 Topics: To Be or Not to Be? — Assisted Suicide; HIV and the AIDS Pandemic